 In the first glimpse, the sentence looks simple and easy.
 You scan the sentence, discover the word “spawned”, look at conjunction “and”, think, “Oh!
 Parallelism dude.
 How simple!”, mark Choice C. But all the excitement is robbed off by the Answer Key page that says Choice A is the correct answer.

 So where did you go wrong?
-Is not “spawned” and “extended” grammatically parallel?
+Aren't “spawned” and “extended” grammatically parallel?
 They both have the same structure.
 The instinct (especially of the non-natives) is to believe that words with “ed” are simple past tense verbs.
 So if you took “spawned” to be the simple past tense verb, you looked for the same for “extending” and marked “extended”.
 You got the incorrect answer.

 VERB-ED – CAN BE SIMPLE PAST TENSE OR MODIFIER